 Acceptance Doesn’t Mean You Want, Like or Choose What’s Happening

 I’m not suggesting for one minute that you’re endorsing something that’s bad in your life.
 When you struggle, fight and resist the challenges, you’re suffering.
 The resistance built up will add an additional layer of stress to the existing challenge, trapping you in a destructive spiral and making things worse.

 Focus on living in the present with an open and realistic gaze at the future.
-Make peace with how the future is looking, things may or may not change, be ok with it.
+Make peace with how the future is looking, things may or may not change, and be ok with it.
 From there, you can start to move forward again.

 You are not weak or conforming to a life of mediocrity because you make a choice to accept certain situations.
 Acceptance is finding your inner strength to be ok with things which are far from ideal.

 Allowing things to be doesn’t mean you’re resigned to them and can’t take steps to change or influence the situation.
 Put a plan in place to work alongside whatever is going on.
-You can accept things and still work towards changing them by working on what you can influence.
+You can accept things and still work towards changing them by focusing on what you can influence.

-Working from a place of calm compassion, choose not to judge the situation but instead look for the lesson or purpose to help you embrace what is happening.
+Working from a place of calm compassion, choose not to judge the situation but instead look for the lesson or purpose to help you accept what is happening.
 Let go of trying to control everything and focus on the things you can influence.

 Think of something or someone that you accept unconditionally and allow yourself (or the situation) this quality of acceptance.
 Practice acceptance towards yourself, towards others, your thoughts, your emotions and in all areas of your life.
-Consciously practicing acceptance will require work but will get easier the more you do it.
+Consciously practising acceptance will require work but will get easier the more you do it.

 Acceptance will help you create a sense of calm to flow through life’s challenges.